I think the information’s interesting, and may be meaningful. But I’m pretty sure this isn’t a portent of doom.

 About our “speedy end,” we’ve learned that we’re not running out of oxygen.
 The oxygen cycle is bigger than he realized.
 More complex, too.

 We’ve also learned more about what Lord Kelvin called “carbonic acid gas:” the stuff we call CO2.
-Several of the current popular crises center focus on it’ll cause global warming, flood our fair cities, and all that.
+Several of the current popular crises focus on global warming.
+It’s dramatic stuff: our fair cities facing fearsome floods and all that.

 As I said before, I think everyone with an axe to grind on the subject could do themselves a favor by toning down their hysteria.
 There’s a real issue in play, but it’s hard to notice with all this angst flying about.